 Why Execution Fails

-• Unclear ownership.
-The strategy defines what needs to happen but not who is accountable for making it happen.
+- Unclear ownership.
+The strategy defines what needs to happen but not who is accountable.
 When everyone is responsible, no one is.

-• The strategy lives in a deck, not in the operation.
-KPIs were not designed to monitor the new direction.
-Incentives were not adjusted.
-Reporting structures were not changed.
+- The strategy lives in a deck, not in the operation.
+KPIs were not redesigned, incentives were not adjusted, reporting structures were not changed.
 The organization continues running the old operating system while claiming to pursue the new strategy.

-• The first 90 days were not treated as critical.
-Momentum is established or lost in the first three months after a strategy is approved.
+- The first 90 days were not treated as critical.
+Momentum is established or lost in the first three months.
 If nothing visible changes in that window, the organization concludes — correctly — that this strategy will be like the last one.

 The PowerPoint to Profit Problem

-We use the phrase "PowerPoint to Profit" to describe what we do — and what most strategy engagements fail to do.
 A strategy that ends with a presentation is not a strategy.
 It is a hypothesis.
-The work of turning a hypothesis into a result is execution, and it requires a fundamentally different set of disciplines than the work of building the strategy in the first place.
+The work of turning a hypothesis into a result is execution, and it requires a fundamentally different set of disciplines than building the strategy in the first place.

 What Execution-Ready Strategy Looks Like

-A strategy is execution-ready when it answers four questions, not just one:
+A strategy is execution-ready when it answers four questions:

-• What will we do when it is not working?
-A governance model that creates the space to surface problems early and respond before they become crises.
+- What will we do when it is not working?
+A governance model that surfaces problems early enough to respond before they become crises.

 The First 90 Days Are Everything

 Strategy execution follows a momentum curve.
-In the first 90 days, the organization is watching.
 Early wins — even small ones — build credibility and signal that this time is different.
-Early slippage — missed milestones, unresolved blockers, leadership distraction — signals that it is not.
+Early slippage signals that it is not.

 The companies that close the execution gap are not necessarily better at strategy.
-They are better at treating execution as a discipline that requires the same rigor, resources, and attention as the strategy work that preceded it.
+They are better at treating execution as a discipline that requires the same rigor and attention as the strategy work that preceded it.

 A strategy that cannot be executed is not a strategy.
 It is an expensive hypothesis.